COBB CAN MOVE cover art showing Cobb behind the player

 Fan-Developed Horror Page

 If you want a compact horror session, COBB CAN MOVE is a good fit.
 It is short enough to play now, tense enough to make a failed run stick in your head, and readable enough that every rule change feels fair once you respect it.
-Start COBB CAN MOVE, learn what Cobb can do, and remember that the sentence is never finished for long.
+Start the run, learn what Cobb can do, and remember that the sentence is never finished for long.

 COBB CAN MOVE Screenshots